-The principal contractors will be: Raytheon Missile Systems Company in Tucson, Arizona; Raytheon Company of Camden, Arkansas; United Defense, Limited Partnership (UDLP) of Minneapolis, Minnesota; and UDLP of Aberdeen, South Dakota.
+The prime contractor is Raytheon Company in Tucson, Arizona and the MK 13 Mod 0 canister's prime contractor is BAE Systems of Minneapolis, Minnesota.
 There are no offset agreements proposed in connection with this potential sale.

 Implementation of this proposed sale will not require the assignment of any additional U.S. Government or contractor representatives to Japan.